The Good-Girl-Bad-Girl Diet Dilemma

 I really should have known better, as I’ve been through this before.

-As a psych student I was supposed to do a behavior-modification project involving learning theory (positive reinforcement stuff) over several weeks.
+As a psych student I’d had to complete a behavior-modification project involving learning theory (you know, that positive reinforcement stuff).
 I chose to reduce my chocolate intake.
+The idea was to reduce my chocolate consumption over several weeks, rewarding myself along the way for this behavior change.

-Pretty soon my chocolate-related behavior became disturbing (um, rampant).
-My data was non-sensical from a learning-theory perspective.
+But instead of the results I expected, pretty soon my chocolate-related behavior became disturbing (um, rampant).
+My data made no sense from a learning-theory perspective.

 So I went to see my lecturer.
 Being cool and smart, she suggested I undertake a different assignment – to make sense of my data using other psychological theory and research.

 I discovered that denial and deprivation are super-powers.
-Greater than self-discipline and motivation.
-Able to leap regular willpower in a single bound.
+Far greater than self-discipline and motivation.
+Able to leap regular willpower in a massive, single bound.

 For example, one study showed that when people were asked to not think about chocolate, they ate more chocolate.
 (They didn’t know their chocolate intake was being measured.)
 Why?

-The act of thought-suppression is also mentally exhausting.
-You’re left with depleted willpower resources.
+Second, the act of thought-suppression is also mentally exhausting.
+You’re left with depleted willpower resources for resisting what you don’t want to do.

 It all adds up to a potent psychological cocktail of self-sabotage.